Bank of California Building (Seattle)

 The Bank of California Building is a landmark building located at 815 2nd Avenue in Seattle, Washington.
 It is located mid-block adjoining the Exchange Building.
 It was built by the Bank of California (predecessor to the Union Bank of California) in 1924 and has been continually used as a bank ever since.
 It housed the offices for the Bank of California until 1973 when a new building, the Union Bank of California Center was built at the corner of 4th and Madison Streets.
 Ironically, this newer, larger building is no longer used as a bank and instead is occupied by a Bartell Drugs store.
 The original Bank of California Building was retained as a branch office until being sold to the Puget Sound Mutual Savings Bank in 1982 which was headquartered in the building until 1993 when through a series of mergers and acquisitions the bank became a branch of Key Bank, which it remains to present day.

-The Building is a rectangular two Story plus basement Reinforced concrete building faced with terra cotta meant to imitate stone.
+It is a rectangular two-story plus basement, reinforced concrete building faced with terra cotta meant to imitate stone.
 It features a sky-lit banking room that spans all floors and includes a mezzanine.
 It was designed in a "strict Italian Renaissance" style typical of many banks in the 1920s by John Graham & Company, one of Seattle's most prominent architectural firms.
 Graham's firm under his predecessor, John Graham, Jr., would also design the building's aforementioned replacement in 1973.

 The Bank of California Building was designated a City of Seattle Landmark in 1987.